-Knowing how your medical device is classified matters so that we can determine what is required to be done before the medical device is sold in Canada.
-Furthermore, the classification determines how the product is to be designed and what controls are required.
-Lastly, timelines around what it would take to bring your device to market and costs can be estimated once the device class is determined.
+Knowing how your medical device is classified matters so that we can determine what must be done before the medical device is sold in Canada.
+Furthermore, the classification determines the product’s design and what controls are required.
+Lastly, timelines around bringing your device to market and costs can be estimated once the device class is determined.

 Medical Device Classification in Canada (MDALL, MDL, MDEL)

-The medical devices regulations in Canada are established by the Government of Canada and regulated by Health Canada.
-There is a risk-based classification system defined by Health Canada for non-in vitro diagnostic (non-IVDDs) medical devices:
+The Medical device regulations in Canada are established by the Government of Canada and regulated by Health Canada.
+Health Canada defines a risk-based classification system for non-in vitro diagnostic (non-IVDDs) medical devices: